Snyder Academic Center

 There are also dozens of student organizations.
 In fact, you can start your own!
 If you have at least five other people who want to participate in your organization, you can go to the Office of Student Engagement in Andorfer Commons and make a proposal for your idea to become an official student organization.

-Plus, we have a rec center that includes a six-lane bowling alley, and a movie theater on campus for you to enjoy.
+Plus, we have a movie theater on campus for you to enjoy.
 The Office of Student Engagement hosts regular film screenings, and it’s free for students to attend.

 Once you’re a student at Indiana Tech, you’ll be able to download the WarriorsConnect app, which features a calendar of campus events and many other ways to stay connected to your campus community.